What is earned value management?

 Benefits of earned value management

-- Map the project and its cost.
+- Map the project and its cost

-- Quantify performance.
+- Quantify performance

-- Move to a data-based approach.
+- Move to a data-based approach

-- Move to data-based decision making.
+- Move to data-based decision making

-- Identify the critical path to project success.
+- Identify the critical path to project success

-- Monitor the project budget against the planned budget.
+- Monitor the project budget against the planned budget

-- Set clear metrics that have a direct impact on accountability.
+- Set clear metrics that have a direct impact on accountability

-- Ensure focus on the end goal.
+- Ensure focus on the end goal

 Earned value management concept and calculations

-The planned value also referred to as PV
+The planned value

 PV =% of project completed * project budget

-The actual cost also referred to as AC
+The actual cost

 EV =% of completed work * budget at completion